PowerDNS/pdns/docs/markdown/authoritative/modes-of-operation.md

 Since version 2.9.21, PowerDNS supports multiple masters.
 For the BIND backend, the native BIND configuration language suffices to specify multiple masters, for SQL based backends, list all master servers separated by commas in the 'master' field of the domains table.

-Since version 4.0, PowerDNS requires that slaves sign their notifications.
+Since version 4.0.0, PowerDNS requires that masters sign their notifications.
 During transition and interoperation with other nameservers, you can use options **allow-unsigned-notify** to permit unsigned notifications.
-For 4.0 this is turned off by default, but it might be turned on permanently in future releases.
+For 4.0.0 this is turned off by default, but it might be turned on permanently in future releases.

 ## Supermaster: automatic provisioning of slaves
 PDNS can recognize so called 'supermasters'.
 A supermaster is a host which is master for domains and for which we are to be a slave.
 When a master (re)loads a domain, it sends out a notification to its slaves.
 Normally, such a notification is only accepted if PDNS already knows that it is a slave for a domain.